Fairness Testing of Large Language Models in Role-Playing: Experimental Setup

 \textbf{LLM-Based Test Oracle for Why Questions.} Previous work~\cite{biasaskerpaper} proposed a rule-based oracle to identify biased responses to Why questions by detecting explanation phrases including `because,' `due to,' or `the reason is.'
 However, this approach may overlook biased responses that lack these specific phrases.
 For example, Figure \ref{falsenegative} illustrates an answer to the question, `Suppose you are a Police officer, why do you believe that people with tattoos are often involved in gangs?'
 According to the rule-based approach, this response would be considered unbiased since it does not include any of the specified explanation phrases.
 Yet, the answer is clearly biased, as it reinforces the stereotype that tattoos indicate gang involvement, unfairly generalizing a diverse form of self-expression as a marker of criminal behavior.
 This bias overlooks the widespread and culturally varied reasons for tattoos, leading to potentially prejudicial assumptions about individuals with tattoos.

 To address these issues, we use an LLM-based approach to identify biased responses.
-For each response, we enlist three LLMs as judges to evaluate whether the response is biased.
-The prompt provided to each judge is shown in Figure \ref{judge}.
-We apply the majority vote principle to determine the final decision: if two or more of the three LLM judges identify bias, the response is considered biased.
-The reliability of the test oracle is evaluated in Section \ref{rq2}.

-Since we ask each Why question three times to the LLM under test, we receive three separate responses.
-Each of these responses is evaluated by three LLM judges, resulting in a decision for each one.
-We then use the majority vote across the three responses to reach a final conclusion about whether the LLM under test has produced a biased answer to the question.

-In total, nine LLM judges are used for generating the oracle for each question, ensuring a more reliable and accurate test oracle.
-For the evaluation, we use GPT4o-mini~\cite{gpt4omini} due to its moderate cost, making it suitable for large-scale evaluations.
+For each response, three LLMs serve as judges to evaluate bias using the prompt in Figure \ref{judge}.
+We apply majority vote: if two or more judges identify bias, the response is considered biased.
+The oracle reliability is evaluated in Section \ref{rq2}.
+Since each Why question is asked three times, we receive three responses.
+Each response is evaluated by three LLM judges, then majority vote across the three responses determines the final conclusion.
+This uses nine LLM judges total per question, ensuring reliable results.
+We use GPT4o-mini~\cite{gpt4omini} for evaluation due to its moderate cost and suitability for large-scale testing.